chamroelis97738/chamroelis/README.md

-Adele's album "21," released in 2011, became one of the best-selling albums of all time, propelled by hits like "Rolling in the Deep" and "Someone Like You."
+The Notorious B.I.G.'s debut album "Ready to Die" (1994) established him as one of the greatest rappers of all time, featuring tracks like "Juicy" and "Big Poppa."